 3. Listen and hear them out

-“When listening, keep yourself open and alert,” Jui advises, “Don’t be carried away by sensitive, soft words; rather try and get to know the intention behind the words.
-Don’t let preconceived notions or judgment cloud your mind while listening.”
+“When listening, stay open and alert,” Jui advises, “Don’t be carried away by sensitive, soft words; rather try and get to know the intention behind the words.
+Don’t let preconceived notions or judgment cloud your mind while listening.
+“I hear you” are the strongest trust words in a relationship.”

 Related Reading: 12 Ways To Get Your Husband To Listen To You